Kanishk414/Roxiler/readme.md

    ```

 ## Make Sure:
-1. Replace `your-username` in clone URL .
-2. Update application.properties with your MySQL credentials.
+1. Update application.properties with your MySQL credentials.
-3. Verify port numbers match your configuration.
+2. Verify port numbers match your configuration.